Chapter Seventeen V

 Ariel takes a breath, “I’m scared, what if this is his bullshit, what if you are simply kidnapping me?”

 “If we wanted to kidnap you, I wouldn’t be talking to you, you would just be in the car and we’d be gone.
 Look, either come, or I leave you here.
-You can take your chances on your own, you’re unchained, you have a car, good luck.”
+You can take your chances, you’re unchained, you have a car, of course Herbie knows what car, you won't be hard to find.”

 Ariel thinks it over, she knows she can’t disappear on her own, she has limited resources, her husband controls everything.